Stonemannn/Transformers/Final-Project-Automatic-IG-Caption-Generator/README.md

 The fine-tuning will be done twice for each selected pre-trained model.
 The first fine-tuning will be done only on the last GPT2 block in the selected model, which means I need to freeze all the prior layers.
 The second fine-tuning will be done on all the parameters in the selected model.

-### Quick introduction to Vit (Vision Transformer)
+### Quick introduction to ViT (Vision Transformer)
-Vision transformers are an implementation of transformer architecture repurposed for use on images.
-The Vision Transformer (ViT) transforms images into fixed-size patches, treating them as tokens (Dosovitskiy, 2020).
+Vision transformers are an implementation of transformer architecture for images.
+The Vision Transformer (ViT) transforms images into fixed-number patches, treating them as tokens (Dosovitskiy, 2020).
 These patches are linearly embedded and combined with positional encodings.
 The transformer architecture processes these embeddings, capturing both local and global dependencies through self-attention mechanisms.
 Unlike traditional convolutional neural networks, ViT operates on global information simultaneously.

 ## Model Evaluation